BrentGrammer/PROGNOTES/Chaos/ChaosTheory.md

 ## Julia Sets

+Notation of ranges:

-Internal notation, [a,b] - inclusive range
+- Internal notation, [a,b] - inclusive range, a and b are part of the range
-(a,b) exclusive range
+- (a,b) exclusive range - a and b are not part of the set in the range

-Filled Julia set: the set of initial conditions for function f that does not tend to infinity when iterated.
+### Filled Julia set:

+- the set of initial conditions for function f that does not tend to infinity when iterated.
 Ex, [-1,1] for f(x) = x^2 (the squaring function).
 P. 238

-The Julia set is the boundary of the filled Julia set, ex. -1 and +1 from the above square function example.
-It is the boundary between two regions: initial conditions that fly off to infinity and those that do not.
+- The initial conditions in the set could lead to a periodic or chaotic orbit, it doesn't matter, it just matters that they do not go to infinity and are bounded.

-A Julia set is the collection of points for a function that remain bounded when iterated by that function.
+- A Julia set is the collection of points for a function that remain bounded when iterated by that function.
 P. 239

-To test if a point is in a Julia set for a function, start iterating from it and see if the orbit goes to infinity.
+- To test if a point is in a Julia set for a function, start iterating from it and see if the orbit goes to infinity.
 If it does, then it is not in the Julia set, otherwise it is.

-NB: throughout the chapter filled Julia Sets are referred to as Julia Sets.
-The interest is the in initial conditions that do not tend towards infinity.
+_NB: throughout the chapter filled Julia Sets are referred to as Julia Sets.
+The interest is the in initial conditions that do not tend towards infinity._

+### A Julia Set (i.e. not a Filled Julia Set)

+- The Julia set is the boundary of the filled Julia set, ex. -1 and +1 from the above square function example.
+It is the boundary between two regions: initial conditions that fly off to infinity and those that do not.

 ### Complex Numbers